 1. You can imagine that each time you think of something you invest your energy there.
 Each day you wake up with a certain amount of energy that you can spend.
 If you spend too much on your past, then you lack the energy to invest in the present moment.

 2. Another benefit (out of many) for letting go of a relationship is that by thinking of it, you unconsciously recreate a similar situation in your current relationship.
 Or you might not even recognize when someone perfect is standing right in front of you because your mind is living in a fairytale land.

 “Letting go doesn’t mean that you don’t care about someone anymore.
 It’s just realizing that the only person you really have control over is yourself.” – Deborah Reber

-1. Why is better for you NOT to let go?
+1. Why it is better for you NOT to let go?

-You need to investigate your real motives for being stuck with your past relationship (or anything else you want to let go).
+You need to investigate your real motives for being stuck with your past relationship (or anything else you want to let go of).

 The reasons for holding onto a relationship can be numerous.
-Perhaps without realizing, you want to justify your feelings to that person.
+Perhaps without realizing it, you want to justify your feelings to that person.
 You still love them, but your mind believes that if you love them, then you must be in a relationship with them.

 But since you aren’t with them (anymore), it needs to create something more special from what you experienced together.
 The solution here would be to accept that you can love someone even if they don’t love you back.
 There is never anything wrong with love.

 2. Process your feelings

 The next step is to process your feelings to them.